ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-Service-Mesh-201.md

 ## Dark launch

 The concept is to launch a version of the application that's only accessible to the test team or specific users, It's a great way to gain confidence in new features.
-Admitting that we have the same Destination Rule created we need to fine tune the Virtual Service to achieve this kind of behaviour.
+Admitting that we have the same DestinationRule created we need to fine tune the Virtual Service to achieve this kind of behaviour.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3